savonet/book/installation.md

 Official packages from the [Liquidsoap release page](https://github.com/savonet/liquidsoap/releases) are available for Debian, Ubuntu, and Alpine (see the supported releases table in the [versions section](#sec:versions)).
-When using these packages on Debian, you will also need to enable the [deb-multimedia.org](https://www.deb-multimedia.org/) repositories, which provide up-to-date libraries including `fdk-aac` support in FFmpeg.
+These packages ship with their own build of FFmpeg, including `fdk-aac` support, so no third-party repository has to be enabled.

 Your distribution may also carry its own `liquidsoap` package (e.g. via `sudo apt install liquidsoap`), though these may lag behind the latest release.